What is SEIS?

 Key facts relevant to SEIS are as follows:

 - SEIS is available for business angel investors and early stage companies seeking seed funding from 6 April 2012.

 - It allows qualifying investors to receive 50% income tax relief on investments up to £100,000 per year.
 So for every £1 invested, HM Revenue & Customs will refund 50p regardless of the investor’s rate of income tax.

 - SEIS investors will pay no capital gains tax on ultimate disposal of their shares so long as the company remains as a qualifying SEIS company for 3 years.
 So even if the investee company turns into tomorrow’s Facebook, the investors will not pay a penny in capital gains tax on ultimate exit.

-- Investors can reinvest capital gains crystallised between 6 April 2012 – 5 April 2013 into SEIS and this gain will be exempted from tax – so if say, an individual sold a rental property in the tax year to 5 April 2013 and realised a profit / gain of £100,000 they would normally be liable to pay up to £28,000 capital gains tax.
-However, they could reinvest this into a SEIS investment instead and receive 50% income tax relief plus eliminate the taxable gain entirely – this equates to a whopping 78% tax relief or, put another way, a 22p in the £1 investment cost!
-This added relief applies for the tax year to 5 April 2013 only.
-For the tax year to 5 April 2014, 50% of any capital gain is exempted if reinvested under SEIS
+- Reinvested capital gains can secure a 50% reduction in capital gains tax suffered – so if say, an individual sold a rental property and realised a profit / gain of £100,000 they would normally be liable to pay up to £28,000 capital gains tax.
+However, they could reinvest this into a SEIS investment and receive 50% relief on the gain (resulting in a £14,000 tax saving – in addition to the receive £50,000 income tax relief) – this equates to a whopping 64% tax relief!

 - The investee company must have been trading for less than two years to qualify for Seed EIS – remember this is aimed at early stage companies only – and must be unquoted (AIM and PLUS listings count as unquoted for these purposes)